six-group/six-webcomponents/docs/guide/readme.md

 ::: info

-f you want to try the latest version of the software, you can install the insider releases by specifying the _insider_ tag.
+If you want to try the latest version of the software, you can install the insider releases by specifying the _insider_ tag.
 For instance `npm install @six-group/ui-library@insider`

 :::